becem-gharbi/nuxt-auth/docs/getting-started/data-integration.md

 }
 ```

 To integrate your adapter within your application, the `setEventContext` utility is provided.
-It extends `event.context` with `auth` property that contains the access token's payload on `auth.data` and the adapter instance on `auth.adapter`.
+It extends `event.context` with the `auth` property that contains the access token's payload on `auth.data` and the adapter instance on `auth.adapter`.

 ```ts
 import { defineAdapter, setEventContext } from "#auth_utils";